btclib-org/btclib/README.md

 [btclib](https://btclib.org) is a
 Python3 [type annotated](https://docs.python.org/3/library/typing.html)
-library intended for teaching, learning, and using bitcoin, its blockchain, and the associated elliptic curve cryptography.
+library intended for teaching, learning, and using bitcoin;
+the focus is on elliptic curve cryptography and bitcoin's blockchain.

 It is rigorously and extensively tested: the test suite [covers 100%](https://coveralls.io/github/btclib-org/btclib)